Aiven-Open/klaw-docs/docs/docs/howto/topics/Approve-a-topic.rst

    This lists the team and the team members who can approve the request.

 .. note::
-   Note that if you create a request you can never approve your own request and so you will not be listed as an approvier.
+   The request creator cannot approve their own request and will not be listed as an approver.